wencke-lm/AuthorshipClassification/README.md

    ```
 + Download the [Gutenberg Dataset](https://web.eecs.umich.edu/~lahiri/gutenberg_dataset.html) .
 + Unzip *Gutenberg.zip*.
-+ If you'd like to choose your own author set, modify *data\author_config.json*.
++ (recommended) If you'd like to choose your own author set, modify *data\author_config.json*.
 Otherwise material from 10 predefined authors will be selected.
 + Execute the following command from the root directory of the project(**execution time: ~15min**):
   ```sh
    $ python scripts\split_corpus.py PATH_TO_UNZIPPED_GUTENBERG